7thRA-ONE/Blaze/README.md

 # ⚡️ Blaze Platform Compatibility:
 <br>

-- Atlas offers highest platform compatibility.
+- Blaze offers highest platform compatibility.
 - Just deploy and use on your favourite platform.
 - Sorted by Recommendation: Repl.it, Railway, Heroku, Koyeb